rwxrob/dot/scripts/README.md

 `muted`|Prints 'no sound, off screen, mentoring' (calls `f`) `figl`|Just print stdin to screen (called by `f`)

+## What's a "shortcut command"?

+A *shortcut command* is my alternative to aliases (which do not work with subprocesses such as when using [Vim magic](https://rwx.gg/vimagic).
+You will see this term a lot in the commit messages.
+Usually such a command will only be two lines long.

 ## Perl Power Scripts

 Script|Full|Purpose